AJ212224060018/Ex-1-Introduction-to-ARM-and-Programming-Techniques/README.md

 ## ARM PROCESSOR – SERIES:

-□	ARM Processor are categorized based on following for high performance  with low power consumption o	A – Application (for application of processor), implemented by 32-bit cores in the Cortex-A series and by some non-ARM cores. o	R - Real Time Application (for real time characteristics), implemented by cores in the Cortex-R series. o	M - Microcontroller (for microcontroller application), implemented by most cores in the Cortex-M series.
+□	ARM Processor are categorized based on following for high performance  with low power consumption o	A – Application (for application of processor), implemented by 32-bit cores in the Cortex-A series and by some non-ARM cores.. o	R - Real Time Application (for real time characteristics), implemented by cores in the Cortex-R series. o	M - Microcontroller (for microcontroller application), implemented by most cores in the Cortex-M series.
 □	Some of the series are